Skip to content

 Manic episodes can last anywhere from a few hours to several days or even weeks.
 These episodes are characterized by an elevated mood, increased energy levels, and impulsive behavior.
 It’s important to note that the severity and impact of manic episodes can also vary among individuals.

-See also Meredith's Birth Episode in Grey's Anatomy Revealed
+See also Grey's Anatomy Shooting Episode Revealed

 On the other hand, depressive episodes are marked by intense sadness, feelings of hopelessness, and a loss of interest in activities.
 These episodes can last for weeks or even months.
 The symptoms of depression often include changes in appetite and sleep patterns, as well as thoughts of death or suicide.